jkk/formative/README.md

                       a sequence of problem maps for each field that failed to validate.
 The problem map should contain the keys :keys and :msg.
-      :problems     - Sequence of field names that are a "problem" (e.g., incorrect format).
-Form renderers typically add a class and style to highlight problem fields.
+      :problems     - Sequence of field names or problem maps.
+Form renderers typically add a class and style to highlight problem fields and, if problem maps are provided, show descriptive messages.

 New form renderers can be implemented using the `formative.render-form/render-form*` multimethod.